brianvanburken/knowledge-sharing/presentations/Drinking the "Elixir"/presentation.md

 end
 ```

-^ here we pattern match on the argument
+^ here we pattern match on the exact argument
+^ with "when" we can place guards.
+These guards cannot have side-effects so kernel functions only
 ^ with an underscore we can say that we aren't interested in the value

 ---